Ritik05ktr/Simon-Says-Game/README.md

-🎮 Simon Says Game
+# Simon Says Game

-A fun and interactive memory-based game built using HTML, CSS, and JavaScript.
+An interactive Simon Says memory game built using HTML, CSS, and JavaScript.
-Players have to repeat the sequence of colors shown by the game.
-Each level increases the sequence length, testing your memory and reflexes!
+The game challenges players to memorize and repeat an increasing sequence of colors.

-🚀 Features
+## Features
-🎨 Clean and simple UI
-🖱️ Interactive button sounds and animations
-⬆️ Increasing difficulty with each level
-🧠 Memory + reflex challenge
+- Dynamic sequence generation
+- User input validation
+- Visual feedback on button clicks
+- Level-based difficulty progression
+- Keyboard interaction to start/restart the game

-🛠️ Tech Stack
+## Tech Stack
-HTML5 – Structure
-CSS3 – Styling and animations
-JavaScript (ES6) – Game logic
+HTML5, CSS3, JavaScript

-## Live Link
+## Live Demo
 https://simon-says-game-psi-inky.vercel.app/

+## Purpose
+This project was built to practice JavaScript fundamentals, DOM manipulation, and event-driven programming.

+## Learnings
+- Event handling and game logic implementation
+- Managing state and sequences in JavaScript
+- DOM manipulation and UI updates